Preparing for Protests with Threat Intelligence Software

 Threat intelligence is key to managing and maintaining business during these uncertain times.
 Reliable, fact-checked data can provide you with an advantage not only when responding to unrest, but in terms of spotting potential actions and identifying trends through indicators and warnings.

 And it’s not only high-quality intelligence that’s important, but choosing a software solution that enables you to streamline that feed of data and customise the interface can have significant benefits too.
-If you can tailor your threat intelligence platform to truly reflect your business operations, you can focus on what’s important, increasing the response time and productivity of your team.
+If you can tailor your threat intelligence platform to truly reflect your business or client operations, you can focus on what’s important, increasing the response time and productivity of your team.